docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_2.5.md

 Text attributes have the following operators:

-* equal / not equal
+* equal / not equal,
-* contains / does not contains
+* contains / does not contains,
-* begins with / does not begin with
+* begins with / does not begin with,
-* ends with / does not end with
+* ends with / does not end with.

 ##### Number attributes

 Number attributes have the following operators:

-* equal / not equal
+* equal / not equal,
-* less / less or equal
+* less / less or equal,
-* greater / greater or equal
+* greater / greater or equal,
-* between
+* between.

 ##### Date attributes

 Date attributes have the following operators:

-* equal / not equal
+* equal / not equal,
-* less / less or equal
+* less / less or equal,
-* greater / greater or equal
+* greater / greater or equal,
-* between
+* between.

 ##### Long text attributes

 Long text attributes have the following operators:

-* equal / not equal
+* equal / not equal,
-* contains / does not contains
+* contains / does not contains,
-* begins with / does not begin with
+* begins with / does not begin with,
-* ends with / does not end with
+* ends with / does not end with.

 ##### Boolean attributes

 Boolean attributes have the following operators:

-* equal / not equal
+* equal / not equal.

 ##### Part number attributes

 Part number attributes have the following operators:

-* equal / not equal
+* equal / not equal,
-* contains / does not contains
+* contains / does not contains,
-* begins with / does not begin with
+* begins with / does not begin with,
-* ends with / does not end with
+* ends with / does not end with.

 ##### List of values attributes

 List of values attributes have the following operators:

-* equal / not equal
+* equal / not equal.

 ##### URL attributes

 URL attributes have the following operators:

-* equal / not equal
+* equal / not equal,
-* contains / does not contains
+* contains / does not contains,
-* begins with / does not begin with
+* begins with / does not begin with,
-* ends with / does not end with
+* ends with / does not end with.

 #### Advanced filters usage

 You can compose and combine filters.
 There are no limit on the amount of combinations.

-There are two buttons on each rule
+There are two buttons on each rule:

 {% image /assets/images/documentation/2.5/en/qb-buttons.png "Query builder rules buttons"%}